 The main differential diagnosis is Smith-Lemli-Opitz syndrome (see this term) that shares many clinical features with lathosterolosis but that can be excluded with biochemical and genetic testing.

 Prenatal diagnosis is feasible if the mutations are known but it has never been performed given the rarity of the disease.

 Lathosterolosis is inherited in an autosomal recessive manner.
-The parents of an affected child are obligate heterozygotes and therefore, they have a 25% chance of having an affected child with each pregnancy.
+The parents of an affected child are obligate heterozygotes and they therefore have a 25% chance of having an affected child with each pregnancy.

 Treatment involves cholesterol supplementation and reduction of 7-hydrocholesterol.
 Simvastin, a 3-hydroxy-3-methylglutaryl co-enzyme A (HMG-CoA) reductase inhibitor, has been proven to be beneficial in normalizing the lathosterol level in one patient.
 Liver transplantation was successful in normalizing liver function and cholesterol levels in a patient who had developed end stage liver disease.
 Moreover, it appeared to improve neurocognitive functions.
 Regular opthalmological evalutations and ultrasound monitoring of the liver are recommended.

 The prognosis is poor but treatment appears to prolong life and arrest progression of neurological damage.